countable-web/open-source-corporation/OKRS.md

 At the beginning of each month, in our all-hands meeting:
   * Each _team_ should identify their top objective.
 It should be ambitious.
+  * Ask, "why" is this your objective?
+Why not something else?
   * Write down that Objective in the project's Slack Channel Purpose field.

   * Following that, indicate what (about 3) measurable Key Results would tell you if you met the objective.
 These are _sufficient_ conditions for the objective to be met.